So the UN is complaining what a shame! Let us help the UN to understand WHY? UN: Libya armed groups attacking human rights defenders

 The truth is bigger than either side is admitting …

 Third, as we noted right after Gaddaffi fell, the Obama administration’s stated reason for going into Libyamakes no sense.
 Now, RAND Corporation political scientists theorize that Obama might have decided to bomb Libya – not for any reason having to do with Libya or Gaddaffi themselves – but rather “to keep the Arab Spring going“.

 The Washington Postargues that America fighting the Libyan war is a bigger scandalthan Benghazi itself:

-dictator Moammar Gaddafi was overthrown in 2011 with the help of U.S. and NATO air forces.
+Republicans have a potentially strong case to make against the Obama administration’s handling of Libya, as the latest political developments there underline.
+On Sunday, a disputed vote in parliament led to the swearing-in of a new prime minister — the sixth since formerdictator Moammar Gaddafi was overthrown in 2011 with the help of U.S. and NATO air forces.
 The new leader, an Islamist from the city of Misurata, replaced pro-Western prime minister Ali Zeidan, who was driven out of the country this year after his government proved unable to stop a militia from filling a tanker with stolen oil.